3123958139/todo-list-fullstack/README.md

 If you do not need the todo table, you can remove the `Todo` model class, `TodoDao` class, and `TodoController` class from the project, and then remove the todo table declaration and DROP from the `database/create-script.sql` file.

+You should also remove the service calls for Todo from the client API service `client/src/server-api.js` file.
+And finally, clear out the home page so that it does not display the todo list.

 #### Using Bootstrap Icons